paulfcollins/public-workbooks/README.md

 ### Workbooks - how to Import and Export:

 This is repeated in a file in the Instructions folder (open the instructions file in *RAW* mode and download to see the screenshots).
-[Thanks to Clive Watson for the instructions file.]
+[Thanks to <a href=https://github.com/CliveW-MSFT>Clive Watson</a> for the instructions file.]

 ### Installation Instructions: